Development notes#

 Installing a local package build#

-To install a specific package build e.g. into a local conda environment / virtualenv:
+To install a specific package build e.g. into a local virtual environment:

 Code formatting#

-We use black for code formatting.
-To format the code, run the following command:
+We use ruff for code formatting and linting.
+To format and check the code, run:

 Code should be properly formatted before merging with dev or main.